Control Systems Simplified

 Who Should Attend

 This introductory course is designed for individuals with little or no background in control systems.
-Engineers, managers, and technical managers with backgrounds in systems, mechanical, electrical, or industrial engineering who work with vehicle chassis (suspension/brakes/steering), powertrains, comfort systems, vehicle dynamics, sensors/actuators, and diagnostics will find the seminar beneficial.
+Engineers, managers, and technical managers with backgrounds in systems, mechanical, electrical, or industrial engineering who work with vehicle chassis (suspension/brakes/steering), powertrains, comfort systems, vehicle dynamics, sensors/actuators, and diagnostics will find the course beneficial.
 Test engineers and technicians, patent attorneys, and business executives may also find this course valuable.

 Prerequisites